wesbos/javascript-modules/javascript-modules.md

 This is a post for developers who are currently loading in their JavaScript via multiple script tags and find that dependency management is becoming a little cumbersome as their webpage or applications start to grow.

-For a deep dive into all everything the spec has to offer as well as some great comparisons to CommonJS and AMD, check out Axel Rauschmayer's [Exploring ES6 book](http://exploringjs.com/) and read chapter 17.
+For a deep dive into everything the spec has to offer as well as some great comparisons to CommonJS and AMD, check out Axel Rauschmayer's [Exploring ES6 book](http://exploringjs.com/) and read chapter 17.

 ## What are JavaScript Modules?